pil0706/Map_blog/_posts/2019-07-31-Learn from others 2.md

 Google announced Spatial Data Independence of Japan. <br>
 I am sure their cartographers did know the side-effects of data independence <br>
-Nevertheless, Google decided to do.
+Nevertheless, Google decided to do. <br>
 Their decision process and drive are, I have to say, darn good.